 COMMON BRAND NAME(S): Apidra

 Before injecting each dose, clean the injection site with rubbing alcohol.
-It is important to change the location of the injection site daily to avoid developing problem areas under the skin (lipodystrophy).
-Insulin glulisine may be injected in the abdominal wall, the thigh, or the back of the upper arm.
+Change the injection site each time to lessen injury under the skin and to avoid developing problems under the skin (lipodystrophy).
+Insulin glulisine may be injected in the stomach area, the thigh, or the back of the upper arm.
+Do not inject into skin that is red, swollen, or itchy.
+Do not inject cold insulin because this can be painful.
+The insulin container you are currently using can be kept at room temperature (see also Storage section).

-Inject this medication under the skin within 15 minutes before eating a meal or within 20 minutes after starting the meal as directed by your doctor.
-Because this insulin is fast-acting, not eating immediately after giving a dose of this insulin may lead to low blood sugar (hypoglycemia).
+Inject this medication under the skin as directed by your doctor, usually within 15 minutes before eating a meal or within 20 minutes after starting the meal.
+Do not inject into a vein or muscle because very low blood sugar (hypoglycemia) may occur.
+Because this insulin is fast-acting, do not use the insulin if you are unable to eat within 15 minutes of injection or if you have low blood sugar.
+Not eating right after a dose of insulin may lead to low blood sugar (hypoglycemia).
+Do not rub the area after the injection.

 This product may be mixed only with certain other insulin products such as NPH insulin.
-Consult your pharmacist about which products may be mixed and the proper method for mixing insulin.
+Always draw the insulin glulisine into the syringe first, then follow with the longer-acting insulin.
 Never inject a mixture of different insulins into a vein.
+Consult your health care professional about which products may be mixed, the proper method for mixing insulin, and the proper way to inject mixtures of insulin.
 Do not mix insulins if you are using an insulin pump.

 Do not change brands or types of insulin without directions on how to do so from your doctor.